Bryan Wang Peng Jun

 “Too few people recognize that the high technology so celebrated today is essentially a mathematical technology.” — as quoted by Edsger W. Dijkstra

-I'm a first-year graduate student in mathematics at Harvard University.
+I'm a second-year graduate student in mathematics at Harvard University.
 Before that, I was an undergraduate in mathematics (with a second major in computer science) at the National University of Singapore, where I completed my honours thesis under the supervision of Wee Teck Gan.

 You can reach me by email here.